Zoë Bread: Collier Street Parking

 In 2025, Zoë went viral for creating videos about a conflict with Manchester City Council over misleading parking signage on Collier Street after she received a £50 parking fine for using the wrong parking machine on Collier Street in Manchester.
 Zoë's series of videos included her challenging Manchester Mayor Andy Burnham live on BBC Radio Manchester, telephoning the council multiple times, submitting Freedom of Information requests, visiting the site in-person and performing "stakeouts".
-The road in question contained an official council-owned sign pointing to a official-looking payment terminal owned by a nearby private car park, whereas the council's terminal was located on the nearby Beaufort Street, which Zoë claimed was misleading.
+The road in question contained an official council-owned sign pointing to an official-looking payment terminal owned by a nearby private car park, whereas the council's terminal was located on the nearby Beaufort Street, which Bread claimed was misleading.

 Her campaign resulted in the council refunding all fines given out on the street in the last 12 months, following the council's leader Bev Craig saying that the signs "could be clearer" and having the council review them.
 Zoë's campaign was praised by opposition councillors.
 Following the announcement by the council, Zoë began a "sign watch", documenting how long the council was taking to resolve the issue.
 During the campaign Zoë also raised concerns over the council's deadlines and handling of complaints.

-Following ITV using images from Zoe's campaign and giving her a copyright strike, she created a series of videos criticising the company, calling them "little piss kidneys".
+Following ITV using images from Zoë's campaign and giving her a copyright strike, she created a series of videos criticising the company, calling them "little piss kidneys".
 In the videos, she called out ITV for being "hypocritical" for copyright striking her whilst saying in a TikTok that she's allowed to use the clips.

-Characters

-Zoë has a number of characters she uses in her videos, including Corky, a Cork; Oy Vey, a gingerbread lady teddy supposedly born in 1988; Skin Graft, an old dog toy; and Leg, a teddy bear who she was going to swap with a similar bear that was on a stick in the shop.
-But, having been refused the swap, Zoë ended up keeping Leg, who she had built poorly and so he subsequently lost both his leg and his arm.
+Liverpool City Council Parking

+In August 2025, Liverpool City Council changed the times that visitors could park for free in the city centre.
+Zoë received a fine for parking on Bixteth Street outside of the free times, but claimed that the council did not adequately advertise the changes to the times due to some signs not being updated.
+In her video, Zoë showed that the “big white signs” in the car park showed charges until 7.30pm, however, the machine with a “really small” notice said 11.00pm.

+Liverpool City Council initially refused her appeal, but later cancelled the fine and apologised after a parking warden admitted they follow the "big signs" in a video.
+The council later claimed that the parking charge was cancelled by mistake.

+Astley Business Park

+In 2026, Zoë began making videos about the development of several warehouses in Astley Business Park in Wigan.
+Zoë and local campaigners from the Astley Warehouse Action Group received a letter from the council threatening them with legal action following "serious allegations" being made about council staff online.